CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 * The Cortex API endpoint to be specified (`https://api.<dci-base-domain>`) - `spark.cortex.client.phoenix.url`
 * A Cortex API Token - `spark.cortex.client.phoenix.token`

-**When packaged as a skill with existing templates, the Token and URL will be handled by the Cortex.**
+When packaged as a Skill with the existing templates then token and URL are handled by the Cortex Cluster.
 These configuration options need only be set when running outside the Cortex cluster (i.e. locally).
-This can be useful to utilize DataSources and Connections defined in the Cortex Cluster locally.

-**Disclaimer**: The `CortexRemoteCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
-Unsupported methods will throw a `NotImplementedError` or `RuntimeException`.
+**WARNING**: The `CortexRemoteCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
+Unsupported methods will return a `NotImplementedError` or `RuntimeException` error.

 ## Local Catalog

-The `LocalCatalog` provides a file based implementation for mocking the actual Cortex Catalog.
+The `LocalCatalog` provides a file-based implementation for mocking the actual Cortex Catalog.
 This can be useful while developing your solution because
-- Cortex Resources (DataSources, Connections, and ProfileSchemas) can be written locally in YAML
+- Cortex Resources (Data Sources, Connections, and Profile Schemas) can be written locally in YAML.
-- Smaller datasets can be used for DataSources and Connections before actual deployment
+- Smaller datasets can be used for Data Sources and Connections before actual deployment.
-- Local files can be used for datasets, which need not require Secrets or authentication in general (NOTE: remote connections are supported).
+- Local files can be used for datasets, which need not require Secrets or authentication in general.
+(NOTE: Remote connections are supported but require setting up a secrets client).
-- Authentication to Cortex is not required
+- Authentication to Cortex is not required.

-**Disclaimer**: The `LocalCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
-Unsupported methods will throw a `NotImplementedError`.
+**WARNING**: The `LocalCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
+Unsupported methods will return a `NotImplementedError` error.
 See [Supported Resources](#supported-resources) for which Cortex resources can be used with the `LocalCatalog`.

 **NOTE: The `LocalCatalog` implementation is currently project-unaware**, in that: